 , or will we become another failed Latin American state?

 On this, it's Donald Trump (and the people) vs. everyone else.

 .
 Immigration is the only policy paper he's put out so far—and he's been crushing the polls.
 He got his one sustained standing ovation from 20,000 cheering fans in Dallas Monday night when he talked about stopping illegal immigration.

 about Trump's "namecalling, personal attacks and one-liners that have vaulted him to the top of the polls."
 In the entire article, Stewart never mentions immigration.

 Perhaps some minority of people will vote for Trump because of his personality.
 But I notice that it's his position on immigration that gets thousands of people leaping to their feet.

 The very fact that the entire media—including most of the conservative commentariat—obdurately refuse to acknowledge the popularity of Trump's immigration plans is exactly why Trump is exploding in the polls.

-Her most recent book is Never Trust a Liberal Over Three-Especially a Republican.Her new book, ¡Adios America!
+while the rest of the field practices looking optimistic in front of the mirror.Ann Coulter is the legal correspondent for Human Events and writes a popular syndicated column for Universal Press Syndicate.
+She is the author of TEN New York Times bestsellers—collect them here.Her most recent book is Never Trust a Liberal Over Three-Especially a Republican.Her new book, ¡Adios America!
 The Left’s Plan To Turn Our Country Into A Third World Hell Hole, was released on June 1, 2015.